 Technology and fraud

 Each state’s politics are different, of course, but they share a common theme: the increasingly important role of technology in the vendor risk assessment and procurement process.
-To be sure, targeted use of data analytics and increasingly sophisticated AI algorithms do offer governments new and better tools to research and track vendor performance, which in the long run should limit opportunities to game the system.
+To be sure, targeted use of data analytics and increasingly sophisticated artificial intelligence algorithms do offer governments new and better tools to research and track vendors, which in the long run should limit opportunities to game the system.
 Furthermore, such tools are also excellent at identifying the kinds of anomalous spending patterns that often alert authorities to fraudulent activity.

 Career criminals know how to cover their tracks, and the sophistication with which they hide their activities continues to improve.
 Shell companies that mask the identity of a business’s true owners; tech-savvy criminals who know how to scrub their digital footprint and curate an alternative identity online; international hackers who pose as legitimate suppliers and vendors – all are smokescreen tactics to hide illegal activity.

 Habitual abusers of the government procurement process also tend to be familiar enough with the system to identify cracks and fissures they can exploit.
 Chris Tonjas, Chief Information Officer for the Washington D.C.
 Attorney General’s office, has seen several such cases.

 “In one instance, we had a vendor claiming phantom hours – imaginary hours that people didn’t work.
 In this case, there was a loophole in the invoice processing chain, and the vendor figured out that loophole, and was able to take advantage of it,” Tonjas explains.
 The fraud was exposed by a “very sharp-eyed clerical person” who noticed some billing discrepancies and “the whole thing unraveled from there.”
 More recently, says Tonjas, a fake vendor defrauded the District of Columbia out of $700,000 by gaining access the vendor registration system and changing payment information to divert funds into a different bank account.